Brickfilm: 1960s–1970s: Early brickfilms

-Other early brickfilms are known to have been created from 1975 onwards, from the late 1970s to the late 1980s.
-Many were independent projects while others were promos or advertisements made by LEGO itself.
+Other early brickfilms are known to have been created from 1975 onwards.
+Many were independent projects while others were promos or advertisements made by Lego itself.

+1980s–1990s

 A well-known early brickfilm was made between 1985 and 1989 in Perth, Western Australia by Lindsay Fleay, named The Magic Portal.
-It was captured on a Bolex 16mm camera with 16 mm film and features animated LEGO, plasticine, and cardboard characters and objects, mixing both stop motion animation and live action footage, with Fleay making a live action appearance.
+It was filmed on a Bolex 16mm camera with 16mm film and features animated Lego, Plasticine, and cardboard characters and objects, mixing both stop motion animation and live action footage, with Fleay making a live action appearance.
 The Magic Portal had high production values for a brickfilm of its time, with a five-figure budget granted by the Australian Film Commission.
-However, due to legal issues with The LEGO Group, it did not see a wide release for years.
-The LEGO Group eventually backed down on these charges.
+However, due to legal issues with The Lego Group, it did not see a wide release for years.
+The Lego Group eventually backed down on these charges.